p-nerd/student-performance-monitoring-system/README.md

 The project showcases the ability to build applications using raw PHP while maintaining clean code architecture and implementing modern development practices.

-# Student Performance Monitoring System

-Student Performance Monitoring System with raw PHP.
-For details, check out the [project case study](https://developershihab.com/projects/student-performance-monitoring-system) on my website.

-The **Student Performance Monitoring System** is a web-based application built with raw PHP.
-It helps educators track students' academic performance through data collection, analysis, and visualization.
-This project was undertaken as part of an internship at [Systech Digital Limited](https://systechdigital.com)

 ## Features